zeroth/skimage-tutorials/preparation.md

   If you are new to Python, please install the [Anaconda distribution](https://www.anaconda.com/distribution/) for **Python version 3** (available on OSX, Linux, and Windows).
+  You will also need to install [napari](https://napari.org), using either `pip install napari` or `conda install -c conda-forge napari`.
+  Make sure you execute those commands in the appropriate environment.
+If you are not sure what that means, it might be a good idea to come early to the session to ask the organisers for help.

-  Everyone else, feel free to use your favorite distribution, but please ensure the requirements below are met:
+  If you are comfortable with environments, feel free to use your favorite distribution, but please ensure the requirements below are met:

   - scikit-image >= 0.17
   - numpy >= 1.12